Plans for the UK's first tiny house regenerative settlement in Sea Mills, Bristol.

 -

-Gardens and open spaces will be shared for growing food.
+Gardens and open spaces will be shared for playing, relaxing, pollinators and growing food.